Updated: Oct 2, 2022

 Another reason your floor might buckle is due to moisture issues.
 For example, if you install vinyl plank flooring over concrete, if that concrete has moisture problems, the water could cause the adhesive to release, and the planks might start to buckle.

 In some cases, if you drag very heavy objects over your floor, the floor could move and start to buckle.
 This can easily be avoided and is not a common concern.

 One issue that many people forget about is the humidity level in the home.
 If you allow your home to get too hot, and the humidity jumps past the recommended range, this could cause your floor to buckle.
 For example, if you live in a climate that gets hot during the summer months, if your power goes out for several days, this could be a huge problem for your flooring.
 The outside temperature, along with no power, will cause your home's humidity level to rise, and this could damage your flooring.

 What Should I Do If My Floor Starts To Buckle?

-If you had you floor installed by a retail floor covering store, call them right away.
+If you had your floor installed by a retail floor covering store, call them right away.
 This is especially true if your floor is less than 1 year old.
-Most companies will carry a 1 year installation warranty.
+Most companies will carry a 1-year installation warranty.
 As soon as you recognize a problem, call your store and file a complaint.